dm3-org/dm3-spec/specification/message-transport-protocol.md

 #### Encryption Envelop Data Structure

 The encryption envelop is the data structure which is sent to the delivery service.
 It contains delivery metadata and the encrypted message itself.
-The envelop (metadata needed for delivery) is read and interpreted by the delivery service.
-However, the actual message is encrypted with the receivers key and signed with the senders key so that it cannot read or altered by the delivery service.
+The envelop is read and interpreted by the delivery service.
+However, the actual message is encrypted with the receivers key and signed with the senders key so that it cannot be read or altered by the delivery service.

 The encryption envelop contains the following data:

 * **Version:** the protocol version of **dm3**.
 This is 'v1'.
 * **Message:** the encrypted message (Message Data Structure), if it is a private peer-2-peer message.
 It is unencrypted text if it is a public message (without receiver).
 * **Delivery Information:** a data struct with the delivery information needed by the delivery service (message meta data).
 * **Postmark:** a data struct with the information of the delivery status.
-It is added by the delivery service and is encrypted with the publkic key of the receiver.
+It is added by the delivery service and is encrypted with the public key of the receiver.

 ##### DEFINITION Encryption Envelop

-EncryptionEnvelop

 ```JavaScript
 {